Video Making Guide

 11. Now you are on "step 3: segment select".
 Select the "choose a segment by time" and enter the time segment you want.
 Now click "next".
 Note that 1 Click isn’t spot on perfect – you’ll find that it’s often a few seconds out one way or the other.
 So be generous in specifying the time limits of the scene you want (add on a few seconds at either end).

 12. You are now on "Step 4: Output Setting".
 By the "output file path" input box is another three dots browsing thing.
 You need to select this and enter a file name, otherwise it won't work properly.
 Once you've entered the file name click on "save" and you're back on the "step 4" page again with your file name now filled in.
 You MUST use the browse button to do this.
 It won't work if you just type in the file name.
+In terms of the settings for the resolution/size etc here are my recommendations, but you can play around if you want stuff bigger.

 13. Click "finish" and you should be taken back to the main window